-II Policy and Legal (including Strategic Environmental Assessment, Equality Issues, Health or Risk Assessment) The implementation of the West Lothian Local Plan (WLLP) will require substantial funding for education infrastructure and substantial developer contributions.
+II Policy and Legal (including Strategic Environmental Assessment, Equality Issues, Health or Risk Assessment)

+The implementation of the West Lothian Local Plan (WLLP) requires substantial funding for education infrastructure and substantial developer contributions.
 It is a key requirement of the WLLP that development should not proceed beyond existing infrastructure capacity and that planning permission should not be granted until relevant infrastructure is provided or committed.
-Policy 9 of the approved Strategic Development Plan (SDP) for Edinburgh and East Scotland identifies a similar South provision.
+Policy 9 of the approved Strategic Development Plan (SDP) for Edinburgh and South East Scotland identifies similar provision.